-This chapter focuses on the Section 16.1.1, "Application Development Features".
-For more information about the database administration features, see Oracle Database Administrator's Guide and the Oracle Database Backup and Recovery User's Guide.
+This chapter focuses on the Application Development Features.

+- Oracle Database Administrator's Guide - Oracle Database Backup and Recovery User's Guide

 Oracle Flashback Table

 Use this feature to restore a table to its state at a previous point in time.
 You can restore a table while the database is on line, undoing changes to only the specified table.